-London Gang Exit means that, for the first time, anyone aged 16-24 who is gang-involved or gang-affiliated can get support to exit, no matter which borough of London they live in.
+LGE means that for the first time, anyone aged between 16-24 who is affected by gangs and serious violence can get support, no matter what borough they live in

-Safer London is leading a consortium of organisations to deliver London Gang Exit, with key delivery partners Redthread and Only Connect.
+Safer London is leading a consortium of organisations to deliver LGE.
 The service is designed to complement and enhance existing local services across London, and fill in the gaps in provision.

 What makes London Gang Exit different?

-London Gang Exit reduces offending, supports individuals to access safe, stable housing and encourages young people back into employment, education or training.
-There are three key aspects to London Gang Exit’s approach.
+LGE reduces offending, supports individuals to access safe, stable housing and encourages young people back into employment, education or training.
+There are three key aspects to LGE’s approach.

 1. Inclusive Cohort

 LGE is the first pan-London service for anyone aged 16-24, regardless of their gender.
 This includes those who are at risk from gangs and those who pose a risk of harm to others.
 This approach is unique as it recognises the complexities of gang involvement and the blurring of lines between offender and victim.

 All work delivered through the LGE service is tailored to the specific needs of young people.
 This includes mental health support, employment support, and specialised support for young women, for example counselling following sexual exploitation.

 Young people are allocated a trained caseworker to provide intensive support, advocate on their behalf and build an effective and consistent relationship with them over an extended period of time.
 We offer support around each aspect of the young person’s life, which can include: